zalando/skipper/docs/reference/filters.md

 described in [RFC Draft](https://tools.ietf.org/html/draft-ietf-oauth-discovery-06#section-5) to find the configuration and for example supported claims.

+Second and third arguments are the client-id and client-secret.
 Use this filter if the Token Introspection endpoint requires authorization to validate and decode the incoming token.
 The filter will optionally read client-id and client-secret from environment variables: OAUTH_CLIENT_ID, OAUTH_CLIENT_SECRET